Annual Meeting Health & Welfare Sessions

 404 - Walking the Walk not just Talking the Talk of AI (AI Nuts and Bolts)

-Many actuarial organizations have noted those actuaries that use AI will replace those actuaries who do not use AI.
-As our profession makes its most fundamental shift in tools since moving from paper to spreadsheets learn how your peers are using AI to improve the efficiency and accuracy of their work, as well as being able to provide deeper insights into the drivers into what is happening.
+Many actuarial organizations have observed that actuaries who leverage AI will replace those actuaries who do not use AI.
+As our profession undergoes its most fundamental shift in tools since the move from paper to spreadsheets, this session will highlight practical applications of AI in actuarial work.
+Learn how your peers are applying AI to improve efficiency and accuracy, uncover deeper insights into key business drivers, and explore predictive applications that can enhance decision-making and forecasting in actuarial practice.

 Credits: